 Figure 3-8.
-Box and whisker plots of orthophosphate measured at selected HBMP fixed-station locations (see Figure 3-2) between 1976 and 2016 (reproduced from Janicki Environmental, Inc. 2017).
+Box and whisker plots of orthophosphate measured at selected HBMP fixed-stations in the Lower Peace River and near the river mouth (sampling station identifiers correspond to river kilometer (RKm) location; see Figure 3-2) between 1976 and 2016, including Dry and Wet seasons, respectively from January through March and July through September (reproduced from Janicki Environmental, Inc. 2017).

-Lower ortho-phosphorus levels in upstream stations (Rkms 23.6 and to 30.7) during wet season were likely associated with reduced influence of groundwater discharges to surface waters in summer, when surface runoff is greater.
+Lower orthophosphate levels in upstream stations (RKms 23.6 and to 30.7) during wet season were likely associated with reduced influence of groundwater discharges to surface waters in summer, when surface runoff is greater.